convene - collaborate - create Leadership Initiatives

 This initiative focused on bringing the About-Face program to San Mateo County in partnership with our grantee The Redwood City Library Foundation.
 About-Face is an organization focused on educating girls and young women about harmful body image media messaging.
 In Spring 2020, About-Face partnered with the Library to bring programing to the community and will continue expanding its programs into the SAGA funded library’s “Makers-Space” innovation lab.

-Baylands 2020 Vision Capital Improvement Campaign
+Baylands 2020 Vision Capital Campaign (First Tee of Silicon Valley expansion)

 Connecting Positive Coaching Alliance with The First Tee